-''' $ python trac-digest.py -u username -p password >> c:\digest.txt $ tracd --port 8000 --auth=proj_name,c:\digest.txt,trac c:\path\to\proj_name '''
+''' python trac-digest.py -u username -p password >> c:\digest.txt tracd --port 8000 --auth=proj_name,c:\digest.txt,trac c:\path\to\proj_name '''

 Note: If you would like to use --basic-auth you need to use htpasswd tool from apache server to generate .htpasswd file.
 The remaining part is similar but make sure to use empty realm (i.e. coma after path).
-Make sure to use -m option for it.
+When using on Windows make sure to use -m option for it (did not tested it on nix, so not sure if that is the case there).
 If you do not have Apache, ?htpasswd.py may help.
 (Note that it requires a crypt or fcrypt module; see the source comments for details.)